YICHAO ZENG 曾逸超

 — in the style of Satoru Iwata (1959-2015)

-I have long been interested in the interplay of species interactions and macroevolution.
+I have long been interested in the interface between macroevolution and species interactions.
 This interest has developed into an interest in evolutionary community ecology.
 I was previously a postdoctoral research associate at the University of Arizona, where I developed a cophylogenetic method for estimating macroevolutionary rates of species interactions such as mutualism and parasitism.

 Research areas: Species interactions, Macroevolution, Evolutionary community ecology